 Output1) OK 2) (error) ERR value is not an integer or out of range

-For more information on how Redis handles errors inside transactions, see the official documentation on the subject.
+For more information on how Redis handles errors inside transactions, read the official documentation on the subject.

 This guide details a number of commands used to create, run, and cancel transactions in Redis.
-If there are other related commands, arguments, or procedures you’d like to see outlined in this guide, please ask or make suggestions in the comments below.
+If there are other related commands, arguments, or procedures you’d like to learn about in this guide, please ask or make suggestions in the comments.

 For more information on Redis commands, check out our tutorial series on How to Manage a Redis Database.

 Thanks for learning with the DigitalOcean Community.
 Check out our offerings for compute, storage, networking, and managed databases.